zdave-parity/jam-np/simple.md

 Segment Shard = [u8; 12]
 ```

+### Grid structure

+Primarily for the purpose of block announcements, the previous, current, and next validator sets
+are conceptually arranged in a grid structure.
+Two validators are considered neighbours in the grid
+if:

+- They are validators in the same epoch and either have the same row (`index / W`) or the same
+  column (`index % W`). `W` here is `floor(sqrt(V))`, where `V` is the number of validators.
+- They are validators in different epochs but have the same index.

 ### UP 0: Block announcement

 This should be opened between two nodes if either:

-- Both nodes are validators, and are linked in the grid structure.
+- Both nodes are validators, and are neighbours in the grid structure.
 - At least one of the nodes is not a validator.

 Here, "validator" means a validator in either the previous, current, or next epoch.
 As this is a UP